oemof/tespy/docs/basic_tutorials/district_heating.rst

 - overall temperature level in the heating system is reduced.

 To do that, we will use similar setups as show in the Rankine cycle introduction.
-The :code:`kA` value of both pipes is assumed to be fixed, the efficiency of the pump and pressure losses in consumer and heat source are constant as well.
+The :code:`UA` value of both pipes is assumed to be fixed, the efficiency of the pump and pressure losses in consumer and heat source are constant as well.